-Steps to plan and start a realistic Minecraft city (Tips, ideas, server setup?)
+Steps and ideas to plan and start a Minecraft city

 Is a Minecraft city the commitment for you?
 In what ways can you approach this task?
 Where to start, should you join a server..?
 This post is a rant/reference.
 In the future, this post might get updated.

-The way I see it, you have two options: Go straight into it, chill building and experimenting whenever you feel like it, and see where it goes.
-Or, plan everything and truly commit yourself.
-A lot of people choose to plan, as one way or another you will be forced to face this technical side to make a “true” city.
+You have two options: Go straight into it, free-style building and experimenting whenever you feel like it.
+Or, plan everything down rigidly to the last detail.
+A lot of people choose to plan, as is probably preferred.

-In other words: If you’re here for the long run and planning to make a proper project, follow the tips below!
-Otherwise, stick to smaller projects or create a flat world for experimenting in.
+In other words: If you’re here for the long run and planning to make a huge project, follow the tips below!

 A) Where do you wish to build?